 More transparancy for all players

-Charter of Temporary Living
+Charter of apartment concepts

-Serviced apartment, apartment hotel, Aparthotel, serviced residence, temporary living.
-The serviced apartment segment is described with many terms which are not used uniformly.
-This not only makes orientation more difficult for the guest, but also makes the segment elusive for banks, investors, and building and planning authorities.
-In order to counteract this historically grown variety of terms, a working group consisting of important representatives of the industry was formed in 2014 on the initiative of Apartmentservice.
-The aim of this grouping was to define uniform standards for the rapidly growing and further differentiating segment of temporary living and thus to end the inconsistent use of terms in the segment.
-As a basis for this, a system was created for the different concepts from both the residential and the commercial sector.
-In addition to increasing transparency for customers and investors, this will also increase the visibility of Temporary Housing compared to the variety of offers in the hotel industry.
+Serviced apartment, apartment hotel, aparthotel, serviced residence, temporary living.
+Many terms are used to describe the serviced flat segment.
+The terms are not used consistently.
+This not only makes orientation difficult for guests, but also makes the segment difficult to grasp for banks, investors and building and planning authorities.
+In order to counteract this historically grown diversity of terms, a working group consisting of important representatives of the industry was formed in 2014 on the initiative of Apartmentservice.

 • Aparthotels usually offer a 24/7 reception service as well as other typical hotel services and areas such as gastronomy, conference, fitness and wellness.